the-turing-way/the-turing-way/book/content/open-source-comms/issue-tracking.md

 ### Centralised Issue Repository

-With a big project, it can be tempting to collate all your issues into one place for the sake of easier management.
+With a big project, it can be tempting to collate all your issues into one place for the sake of easier management: a centralised system.
+If you are using issues to track a central service, personal to-do lists, and answering questions like if a task is high priority or if it is assigned to someone already, then issue tracking in a centralised system is a good option and it does not necessarily need to be circulated to your wider community.

-However in terms of engaging your community, this can be problematic.
+However in terms of engaging your community, such a centralised system can be problematic.
 If your issues are elsewhere this can create a lot of barriers to entry for community members, such as:

 - Issues are more difficult to discover;
-- If they are hosted on another platform, that's another thing community members need to learn how to use;
+- If they are hosted on another platform (for example, code is on GitHub but issues are on [Asana](https://asana.com/)), that's another tool community members need to learn how to use;
-- Issues are separate to the code they are referencing.
+- Issues are separated from the code they are referencing.

-A very large impact on the community of having a separate issue repository is that when people visit your code repository, it looks like an inactive project because there are no issues or conversations going on where the code is hosted.
+A very large impact on the community of having a separate issue board is that when people visit your code repository, it looks like an inactive project because there are no issues or conversations going on where the code is hosted.
 This may cause community members to believe that the code is no longer being actively developed/maintained/supported and may choose to use another codebase or software package.

 ## Comparative Table